 We love this recipe; it takes a little longer than traditional brownie and blondie recipes, but patience pays off.
 The brownie batter is made first, followed by the blondie batter, and then swirled together in the baking tin.
 The result is this fabulous marble-topped creation.

-Need some more brownie and blondie inspiration?
-Check out our easy Chocolate Brownies and White Chocolate & Raspberry Blondies.
+Need more brownie and blondie inspiration?
+Check out our easy Chocolate Brownies, Espresso Brownies and White Chocolate & Raspberry Blondies.

 Jump to: